Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 ### Analyzing and Loading Binary

-For obtaining some data from the binary, we will use *Lief* a parser library that will allow us to obtain information like sections from the binary, relocations, and so on.
+For obtaining binary structure, we will use *Lief*, a parser library that will allow us to obtain information like sections from the binary, relocations, and so on.
 Then we will load the binary into memory for doing the analysis.
-First, we will write some constants with the memory structure we want:
+First, we will write some constants with the memory structure we want for the binary:

 ```python
 # Memory mapping